bedops/bedops/docs/content/reference/file-management/compression/starchstrip.rst

 The ``starchstrip`` utility efficiently pulls out per-chromosome records contained within a BEDOPS :ref:`Starch-formatted <starch_specification>` archive and writes the filtered result to a new Starch archive.
 This utility allows either exclusion or inclusion of one or more specified chromosome names.

-Previously, it would be necessary to extract records with :ref:`unstarch <unstarch>`, select the desired set of records, and recompress with :ref:`starch <starch>`.
-In contrast, ``starchstrip`` identifies the subsets of data within an archive and writes them to a new archive, with an updated metadata payload, avoiding the need for costly and wasteful extraction and re-compression.
+Previously, it would be necessary to extract records with :ref:`unstarch <unstarch>`, use `awk` or similar to filter down to the desired set of records, and recompress with :ref:`starch <starch>`.
+In contrast, ``starchstrip`` identifies just the pieces of data of interest within an archive and writes them to a new archive, with an updated metadata payload, avoiding the need for costly and wasteful extraction and re-compression.

 ==================
 Inputs and outputs